 - A label for the firewall, this is just for convenience

-- Host Address, must be a IPv4 or IPv6 address
+- Host Address must be a IPv4, IPv6, or routable Hostname.

 - SSH Port that is publicly available